Vice President Mike Pence highlights Minneapolis destruction in wake of George Floyd's killing

 Earlier in the afternoon, the vice president’s motorcade had pulled into north Minneapolis for an unannounced tour after leaving a campaign stop in Eau Claire, Wis.

-Ivanka Trump, U.S. Labor secretary Eugene Scalia and Pence were shown around by a visibly emotional Westbrooks, whose voice trailed off before pointing to the rubble-filled lot where Flora’s Hair Design used to be.
+Ivanka Trump, U.S. Labor secretary Eugene Scalia and Pence were shown around by a visibly emotional Westbrooks, whose voice trailed off before she pointed to the rubble-filled lot where Flora’s Hair Design used to be.

 “I came here in the morning it was here.
-I came back at five o’clock it was ...,” she said.
+I came back at 5 o’clock, it was ...” she said.

 “We’re with you,” Pence said.